 SEO, if you’ve heard of it, is a minefield for new bloggers.
 Well actually for old bloggers like me too.
 I’ve completed some really useful and easy-to-follow courses on SEO that has seen my traffic from Google quapruple!
 The company is BloggersSEO and if you’re just starting out, or have no grip on SEO yet, I recommend the SEO Essentials online course here.

-5. Stay true to your own voice
+5. How to stay true to your own voice when blogging

 My best advice for knowing how to write your blog posts is to write them as if you are talking to your best friend.
 Be relaxed and at ease and true to your own voice.
 Don’t try to sound different to the person you are.